 It is a competitive real, time activity.
 At the same time, there was an element of chance.
-With each question you got right there were three random options to chose from.
+With each question you got right there were three random options to choose from.
 Sometimes you got extra points or something positive, sometimes you lost points, got to steal from someone else, or got to switch points with someone else.
 This aspect really leveled the playing field and even the superstar students got points taken away and did not necessarily win.

 Ways to mix Blooket up

-Just like with any activity it is what you make it.
+Just like with any activity, it is what you make it.
 It does not have to be vocab memorization or English to Spanish (but if you need that, it would work).
 Ideas to mix it up for more input:

 – Question & answer